 Identify a data project that has yielded measurable, meaningful results and think about ways that you can showcase this example.
 Let people know about it.
 Consider featuring the project at a lunch-and-learn, in a company newsletter, or at an organizational event.

 Once you’ve sparked interest in the potential applications of data science throughout your organization, your focus as a data champion will shift to preparing the workforce and implementing data programs.
 Introduce training resources that will not only develop data skills, but will also cultivate a common data vocabulary among employees.
 This shared lexicon will translate into smooth collaboration and efficient communication as teams begin to develop projects and adopt new practices.

 The collective knowledge and experience that employees gain from data science training creates fertile ground for a community of practice to flourish.
 This community will bolster your cause as a data champion.
 Build upon it.
 When colleagues collaborate, they solve problems faster and eliminate hours of duplicated work.
-The innovation that comes out of these types of communities are invaluable to organizations that are transforming becoming data-driven.
+The innovation that comes out of these types of communities is invaluable to organizations that are becoming data driven.

 The accomplishments of employees who have the confidence, competence, and mutual support to tackle challenges from a data-informed perspective speak for themselves.
 Encourage this community and highlight their progress to let leaders and managers know how the shift toward embracing data science has impacted — and could impact — their organization.